twonoise/simple.c/README.md

 _Where are title buttons?_

 Ask me if you need it, I'll add.
-Note that icon is already a button, as expected.
+Note that **title icon** is already a button, as expected. `Alt+Space` also should work as expected.

 Bugs
 ====